Cardrona Mountain Biking - Awesome Riding at the Cardrona Bike Park, New Zealand.

 But what do we do when all the beautiful snow melts?
 Well, I mountain bike!
 I was excited about the idea of riding at Cardrona, having learnt it offered the highest mountain bike park in New Zealand.
 There’s 345ha of terrain, catering for beginners (15%), intermediate (50%) and advanced (35%) mountain bike riders.
 Whether you’re into cross-country (XC), Enduro or Downhill, you'll be sorted.
 The season is pretty long too, running from December through to April.

 As a quick sidenote, there are a few other things to do at Cardrona in summer besides mountain biking.
-The Mountain Carts look exciting and we’re going to try them out – we’ll keep you posted on our experience.
+The mountain carts are pretty action-packed too.
 And if you want to enjoy the breathtaking views but keep the adrenaline at bay, take a ride up on McDougall’s Chondola.
 If you’re feeling energetic, hike the Captain’s Circuit and then back down to the base.
+Learn all about our summer experiences at Cardrona.

 Cardrona Alpine resort is about an hour from Queenstown and 35 mins from Wanaka.
 The drive over the Crown Ranges from Queenstown is spectacular so give yourself some extra time as you may want to take a photo or two along the way.
 The last part of the journey to Cardrona Alpine Resort is via gravel road, stretching about 12kms from the intersection of the Cardrona-Valley Road.